codefellows-seattle-javascript-401n6/01-node-ecosystem/README.md

 #### Greet Module
 module.exports.greet
-* The `greet` function should have a single parameter (arity of one) that should expect a string as it's input
+* The `greet` function has a single parameter (arity of one) that should expect a string as it's input
-* The `greet` function should return the input name, concatenated with "hello ": eg. ("hello susan")
+* The `greet` function returns the input name, concatenated with "hello ": eg. ("hello world")
-* The `greet` function should return `null` if the input is not a string
+* The `greet` function returns `null` if the input is not a string

 #### Arithmetic Module
 module.exports.sum